 Next, walk down Lumpkin for some light shopping.
 Wander around Avid Bookshop, Athens’ fiercely independent, community-focused bookselling business, to find an excellent read, cute card or sweet gift.
 Not sure what you want?
 Avid’s staff is well-read and happy to help guide you to discover your next favorite author or book.

-Then walk down to Masada Leather & Outdoor to explore handmade leather items and Birkenstock Footwear or over to Earth Fare Store and Cafe, where you can not only find delicious organic grocery items, but prepared foods and fun gifts, like funny socks, cute bags and delicious lip balms.
+At Earth Fare Store and Cafe, you can not only find delicious organic grocery items, but prepared foods and fun gifts, like funny socks, cute bags and delicious lip balms.
 Looking for a natural bath and body product?
 Earth Fare has got your back.

 Have you worked up an appetite for lunch?
 There are plenty of fun lunch options in Five Points.